venysssssssssss/AwsOverview/AWS CloudWatch.md

 - Metric filters can be used to trigger CloudWatch alarms.
 - CloudWatch Logs Insights can be used to query logs and add queries to CloudWatch Dashboards.

-# 8. CloudWatch Logs - S3 Export
+# 8. Logs - S3 Export

 - Log data can take up to 12 hours to become available for export.
 - The API call is CreateExportTask.
 - Not near-real time or real-time... use Logs Subscriptions instead.

-# 9. CloudWatch Logs for EC2
+# 9. Logs for EC2

 - By default, no logs from your EC2 machine will go to CloudWatch.
 - You need to run a CloudWatch agent on EC2 to push the log files you want.
 - Make sure IAM permissions are correct.
 - The CloudWatch log agent can be setup on-premises too.

-# 10. CloudWatch Logs Agent & Unified Agent
+# 10. Logs Agent & Unified Agent

 - For virtual servers (EC2 instances, on-premise servers...)
 - **CloudWatch Logs Agent:**